Chart Color Schemes

 Population growth drivers in Merrylands West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Merrylands West's population is estimated at around 7,958 as of Feb 2026.
-This reflects an increase of 904 people (12.8%) since the 2021 Census, which reported a population of 7,054 people.
-The change is inferred from the resident population of 7,596, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 4,573 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Merrylands West's 12.8% growth since the 2021 Census exceeded the state (7.8%), along with the Greater Sydney, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+The population of Merrylands West is estimated at around 7,958 as of February 2026.
+This reflects an increase of 904 people since the 2021 Census, which reported a population of 7,054 people.
+The estimated resident population in June 2024 was 7,596, showing a growth of 542 people from the Census date.
+This equates to a density ratio of 4,573 persons per square kilometer, placing Merrylands West in the top 10% nationally according to AreaSearch.
+The suburb's population growth rate of 12.8% since 2021 exceeded both the state (7.8%) and Greater Sydney averages.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population